-In the instant-share era, it's tempting to simply post a video right after you've shot it.
-However, a little editing can dramatically increase the impact of your film.
+While it's tempting to simply post a video right after you've shot it, the best video editing apps can dramatically increase the impact of your film.
 There are a bevy of native iOS and Android apps designed specifically for shooting, editing and sharing video from a mobile device.
 Some apps provide nearly as many options as you'd find in desktop programs, while others are tailored to harness the power of shorter, more random clips in your camera roll.

 Like photos, most mobile film clips are shot in the moment and are rarely revisited.
 These iOS and Android apps seek to change that pattern by making it easier to preserve and enjoy daily memories in full HD and share them with family and friends on popular social networks.
 Here are some of our favorites.

 When you’re out and about, you can rely on the free iMovie for iOS to edit any video you shoot with your iPhone or iPad.
 Just a few quick taps lets you create a professional-looking presentation.
 Get started by collecting video clips on your phone to create original movies or trailers.
-The newest version of iMovie for iOS looks great on the Super Retina displays of the iPhone X, iPhone XS, and XS Max and also uses the Metal API for graphics processing.
+The newest version of iMovie for iOS looks great on the Super Retina displays of the iPhone X, iPhone 11, and iPhone 12, and also uses the Metal API for graphics processing.

 The app offers more than a dozen templates, giving you a defined structure for sequencing your clips.
 You can use built-in professional soundtracks and effects or add your own music or voice narration along with transitions, filters and themes.
 You can trim, split, duplicate, adjust playback speed, and add text and special effects at any time.